 Approaching any closer would have been dangerous.
 But sometimes the rhinos will get closer if they choose.
 And that’s exactly what happened as they continued grazing, walking within 15 feet of where we were standing.
 What an overwhelming feeling to be in the presence of these magnificent beasts!

-Which safari wildlife sightings would you most like to have?
+What did you think of these wildlife sightings?
+Which African safari animals would you most like to see?